Decompression (comics): Criticism

-Decompressed stories have been the cause of considerable controversy and debate amongst the comics fandom.
-Many detractors accuse their writers of unnecessarily stretching out the page length of plots, thinning out the content per page in order to earn more sales and money for a limited amount of work.
-Defenders of the style claim that decompressed stories are not stretched out, but rich in character development and mood rather than plot progression.
+Decompressed storytelling has been controversial in American comics fandom.
+Detractors accuse writers of unnecessarily extending the page count of plots, thinning out content per page in order to increase sales for a limited amount of labor.
+Defenders claim that decompressed stories are not unnecessarily extended, but rich in character development and mood rather than in plot progression.
 Some see the phenomenon as driven by the increasing popularity of trade paperbacks, which typically collect an average of six comic book issues in a volume and thus provide a target length for stories to fit.

 Compression

 In response to criticism of the widespread use of decompression in mainstream American comics, writers Warren Ellis, Dan Slott, and Brian Wood have each experimented with compressed storytelling.
 Ellis' series Fell, Global Frequency, and Planetary each adhere to the format of single issue stories, and Nextwave is told only in two issue arcs.
 Slott's stories in She-Hulk and Thing also maintain only one, two, or three issue story arcs, and his contribution to the 2005 edition of Amazing Fantasy #15 uses what he referred to as "hypercompressed" storytelling: 6 writers were given 8 pages each to premiere a new character, and Slott elected to tell four stories with his character, each one a mere two pages.
 Brian Wood's indie series Demo and Local are all single-issue comics, in some cases with no recurring characters from one issue to the next, creating a true self-contained short story experience.